Skip to content

 TargetGroupBinding CR supports the explicit definition of the Virtual Private Cloud (VPC) of your TargetGroup.

-If the VpcID is not explicitly specified, a mutating webhook will automatically call AWS API to find the VpcID for your TargetGroup and set it to correct value.
+If the VpcID is not explicitly specified, a mutating webhook will automatically call AWS API to find the VpcID for your TargetGroup and set it to the correct value.

 apiVersion: elbv2.k8s.aws/v1beta1